Kiwi fraudster who posed as fake Tahitian prince released on parole after serving half his sentence

 Hohepa Morehu-Barlow - also known as Joel - went from a troubled childhood in Thames to being the toast of Queensland's social set.

-He told people he was Tahitian royalty but behind the scenes, he was financing his transformation with millions of dollars stolen from the state Government.
+He told people he was Tahitian royalty but behind the scenes, he was financing his transformation with millions of dollars stolen from the state government.

 It was later revealed that the finance manager used the money to buy a luxury waterfront apartment, expensive sports cars, lavish gifts for family and friends and more than A$600,000 worth of Louis Vuitton goods.